emmo-repo/EMMO/python/emmo/emmodoc/introduction.md

 between EMMO and most other ontologies.

-In order to describe the real world, we must also take into account the vacuum between the `elementary` that composes a higher granularity level entity (e.g. an atom).
+In order to describe the real world, we must also take into account the vacuum between the elementaries that composes higher granularity level entity (e.g. an atom).

 In EMMO `vacuum` is defined as a `spacetime` that has no `elementary` parts.